Diarrhea sickens and kills more children than virtually any other illness.

 - Rotavirus vaccines provide the best protection against rotavirus.4 Rotavirus vaccines are already saving lives and improving health in the countries where they are in use.5

-- The World Health Organization recommends that rotavirus vaccines be introduced into every country’s national immunization program.6 Despite this, as of April 2014, only 55 countries have introduced rotavirus vaccines into their national immunization programs, and 4 have introduced regionally).7 We still need to get rotavirus vaccines to the children who need them most—those living in countries with the most diarrhea-related illnesses and deaths.
+- The World Health Organization recommends that rotavirus vaccines be introduced into every country’s national immunization program.6 Despite this, as of July 2014, only 67 countries have introduced rotavirus vaccines into their national immunization programs, and two have introduced regionally).7 We still need to get rotavirus vaccines to the children who need them most—those living in countries with the most diarrhea-related illnesses and deaths.

 - Rotavirus vaccines are a safe, cost-effective intervention for developing countries to prioritize now.8,9,10,11,12